liupei101/PseMix/README.md

 ## PseMix Walkthrough

-PseMix contains two key steps: (1) pseudo-bag generation and (2) pseudo-bag mixup.
+PseMix contains two key steps: i) pseudo-bag generation and ii) pseudo-bag mixup.

 There are alternative ways for you to quickly understand the key steps inner PseMix:
-- [the notebook](https://github.com/liupei101/PseMix/blob/main/notebooks/psemix_walkthrough.ipynb) to get started with generating pseudo-bags and mixing pseudo-bags.
+- a [notebook](https://github.com/liupei101/PseMix/blob/main/notebooks/psemix_walkthrough.ipynb) to get started with generating pseudo-bags and mixing pseudo-bags.
-- an overall description of the two steps, presented below.
+- an overall description of the two steps, given below.

 ### Step 1.
 Pseudo-bag Generation